I’ve been feeling the need for both more glamour and more comfort in my wardrobe lately, so my latest make should provide a bit of both.

 There was some initial headscratching during the cutting out process.
-The front and back pattern pieces for the kimono tee top are identical, and I couldn’t work out if this would leave enough room up front so I made a top-half toile.
+The front and back pattern pieces for the T-shirt top variation are identical, and I couldn’t work out if this would leave enough room up front so I made a top-half toile.
 It turns out there was enough room for me, but it’ll depend on your FBA size and the stretch percentage of your fabric.

 I love the look, and the shape.
 And there are some tempting hack opportunities.
 If I were being picky, I’d request a few more notches, and some more detail in parts of the instructions would have made construction easier for me.

 It’s a beautiful deep sea green midweight cotton jersey with some spandex content from Fabrics Galore, bought back in the spring at an NEC sewing event.
 With just enough stretch, it has the structure I wanted through the bottom half, and it wasn’t too much of a pain to cut out.

 I started with a size 14 on top and graded out to a 16 below the waist.
 The identical front and back pieces mean it does have to stretch at the front so there’s some spare fabric at the back and if I were making another one, I’d probably do a small sway back adjustment.

 I lengthened the bodice by 1″ and the crotch length by 2″ to ensure that the waist seam ended up on the waist.